 My first conscious recognition of enjoying the look and feel of wool happened when I was four years old.
+It is very different from others like the transformation fetishes that are common.
 It soon turned into a fetish that still moves my thoughts and emotions now, at forty nine.
 The Australia of the mid-sixties was a time when many people – particularly women – frequently wore cardigans and jumpers.
 Essentially they were fashion staples during the cooler months of the year, as they had been for a long time.
 Anyway there I was playing with my sister and my cousin – who is a few years older – and they both wore cardigans.
 They dressed me up as a girl and made me wear a soft, fluffy white one.
 I loved it!
 That act alone may not have resonated so far inside me if it weren’t for a series of experiences over the next couple of years.
 Starting school when I was four, I found myself strongly attracted to the girls wearing their navy blue school cardigans.
 In fact I can still remember the full name of the first girl I had a “cardigan” crush on!
 I couldn’t exactly articulate the reasons.
 I just had a feeling they looked delightful and beautiful wearing their lovely buttoned-up woolly vests.
 At the Catholic school I went to, all the teachers were women and any time one of them wore a cardigan I found myself responding similarly.
 Seated in front of these ladies I was a very attentive pupil.
 I found myself loving the look of cardigans and sweaters on girls and women around me: my sister’s friends, an aunty and her fluffy mohair garments, et cetera.
 For some reason my mum never wore jumpers or cardigans so there’s no Oedipal element involved.
 Perhaps, if certain events hadn’t occurred then, my responses might have remained benign forever.
 But – when one day a new jumper found its way into my wardrobe – my love of wool developed a decidedly darker tone.
 Even though I hated wearing it – it was so scratchy! – I obediently put it over my head whenever it was handed to me.
 I can still vividly remember how dreadful it felt against my skin as it itched and tormented my neck, arms and chest.
 Being a “good little boy” I never rebelled, suffering the torment in misery and silence – a rather classic Catholic response of its times, masochistic for all intents and purposes.
 But in those days young Catholic boys (and girls) did what they were told and from that point on I began associating wearing wool on my body with pain and discomfort.
 I didn’t see that women suffered wearing wool in the same way though – theirs seemed so soft and lovely!
 Age eight, year four.
 My masochistic associations with wool came to me in full blown colour!
 Red to be exact.
 That year my teacher, Mrs Maxwell, could only be described as a very firm, strict disciplinarian who freely administered the cane and strap to any pupil who failed to meet her exacting standards.
 And yes, she happened to have a penchant for cardigans.
 Actually just one and it was red.
 My crush on women and girls took on a completely different turn.
 From then on – and for many years to come – all I craved was to be “firmly disciplined” by women in cardigans, all the while imagining myself dressed in an itchy, scratchy, high necked jumper or cardigan.
 Puberty was hell to me!
 I felt different and all too aware that my responses to my budding sexuality were far from “normal”, so much so that all I could focus on were dreams and thoughts of wool-clad women dominating me while I suffered under the torment of wool bondage.
 I hated myself for it.
 But I’m perfectly well adjusted now.

 Do you think you would have had this fetish if it hadn’t been triggered at an early age?